 - 1. Dampen the inside of the air meter measure and place on a firm level surface. - 2.
 Use the scoop to fill the measure approximately 1/3 full with concrete.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 3.
 Consolidate the layer with 25 strokes of the tamping rod, using the rounded end.
 Distribute the strokes evenly over the entire cross section of the concrete.
 Rod throughout its depth without hitting the bottom too hard. - 4.
 Tap around the perimeter of the measure smartly 10 to 15 times with the mallet to close voids and release trapped air. - 5.
 Add the second layer, filling the measure about 2/3 full.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 6.
 Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the bottom layer. - 7.
 Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 8.
 Add the final layer, slightly overfilling the measure.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 9.
 Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the second layer. - 10.
 Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 11.
-After consolidation, the measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
-If there is a great excess of concrete, remove a portion with the trowel or scoop.
-If the measure is under full, add a small quantity.
-This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete.

-12. Continue with 'Strike-off and Air Content.'
+Continue with 'Strike-off and Air Content.'